Defence of the Reich: American day supremacy

 One of the most important developments of "Big Week" was the début of the P-51 Mustang.
 It had the range to escort the USAAF bombers to the target and back again.
 It also had the performance to engage any piston-engine German fighter in service and the firepower of six .50 in Browning AN/M2 machine guns with which to destroy them.
 The number of Mustangs increased from February 1944.
 The rapid re-equipment of USAAF fighter squadrons enabled Doolittle, in March 1944, to send out Mustang squadrons in formations well ahead of the lead elements of the bomber formations, to perform air supremacy "fighter sweeps" to clear the German skies of the Luftwaffe and permit the USAAF's bombers to operate without serious opposition.
-As 1944 progressed, each in their turn, first the Zerstörergeschwader ("destroyer" wings)' twin-engined heavy fighters like the Bf 110 and the newer Messerschmitt Me 410 Hornisse, then the heavily armed Fw 190 A Sturmböck bomber destroyer aircraft were driven from the Reich's skies by the P-51s.
+As 1944 progressed, each in their turn, first the Zerstörergeschwader ("destroyer" wings)' twin-engined heavy fighters like the Bf 110 and the newer Messerschmitt Me 410 Hornisse, then the heavily armed Fw 190 A Sturmbock bomber destroyer aircraft were driven from the Reich's skies by the P-51s.

 With such serious Allied fighter opposition, the Luftwaffe was put under severe pressure in March and April 1944.
 According to a report made by Adolf Galland, General der Jagdflieger, on 27 April 1944, 500 aircraft and 400 pilots had been lost in the 10 previous operations.
 Galland also said that in the last four months 1,000 pilots had been killed.
 Galland reported that the enemy outnumbered his fighters between 6:1 and 8:1 and the standard of Allied fighter pilot training was "astonishingly high".
 Galland recognised the Luftwaffe was losing the attrition war and pushed for a focus on quality rather than quantity.
 Galland stated in his 27 April report, "I would at this moment rather have one Me 262 in action than five Bf 109s.
 I used to say three 109s, but the situation develops and changes".